HMS Malaya

-HMS Malaya was one of five s built for the Royal Navy during the 1910s.
+HMS Malaya was one of five Queen Elizabeth-class super-dreadnought battleships built for the Royal Navy during the 1910s.
 Shortly after commissioning in early 1916, she participated in the Battle of Jutland of the First World War as part of the Grand Fleet.

+Malaya spent the interwar period between the Mediterranean Fleet, Atlantic Fleet, and Home Fleet.
+She transported Ottoman Sultan Mehmed VI into exile and served during the 1936-1939 Arab revolt in Palestine.
+Apart from this, her interwar career was uneventful.

-In the Second World War, Malaya served mostly in escort duties in the Mediterranean Sea and Atlantic Ocean.
-She was withdrawn from service at the end of 1944, and sold for scrap in 1948.
+With the outbreak of the Second World War, Malaya served with the Mediterranean Fleet, serving as a convoy escort and fighting in the Battle of Calabria and Operation Grog.
+In March 1941, she was transferred to the North Atlantic to perform convoy escort duties, during which she prevented the Scharnhorst and Gneisenau from attacking a convoy.
+Torpedoed in that month by the German submarine U-106, Malaya received repairs in New York.
+Malaya was withdrawn from serving at the end of 1944 and used as an accommodation ship for the training establishment HMS Vernon.
+She was ultimately broken up and sold for scrap in 1948.

 Design and description

-The Queen Elizabeth-class ships were designed to form a fast squadron for the fleet that was intended to operate against the leading ships of the opposing battleline.
+The Queen Elizabeth-class battleships were designed to form a fast squadron for the fleet that was intended to operate against the leading ships of the opposing battleline and prevent German battlecruisers from doing the same.
 This required maximum offensive power and a speed several knots faster than any other battleship to allow them to defeat any type of ship.
+As a result, the breech-loading (BL) 15-inch (381mm) Mk 1 gun was adopted, a significant upgrade from the 13.5-inch Mk V gun found on the preceding Iron Duke-class.
+A last-minute decision by the Admiralty led to the use of oil-fired boilers, increasing the speed of the ships.